WHAT YOU NEED TO KNOW

 - To achieve the correct surface treatment, training for the technician is required.
 Two factors are involved, a calibrated spray applicator and the operating technician moving at the correct speed when applying the disinfectant

 - Precise spray tip technology is required, to ensure an even coat of disinfectant is applied to all surface areas.
-Our high-density calibrated M Series 1.5 disinfecting tips produce droplets at 100 mls per minute, blanketing the entire surface with high density misting droplets
+Our HDP Proximity Tips 1.5 High Density Misting Tips produce droplets at 100 mls per minute, blanketing the entire surface with high density misting droplets

 - NPD’s calibrated spray applicator provides chemical usage accountability.
 NPD’s “Soft Flow Technology” is a nonadjustable output that ensures consistent replication. (you need to know your applicators output volume) Variable speed applicators leave room for errors to occur

 - Although there are various technologies; ULV, Foggers, Paint Sprayers and Electrostatics, they all must apply enough product to stay wet for the appropriate kill time.
 Cleaning and then disinfecting provides the best results

 - ULV: Ultra Low Volume means using less product, this will result in fast air-dry times and not meet the mandatory dwell times required